Language

 What is the difference between heat and temperature?

-Temperature measures how hot or cold something is (in °C, °F, or K).
-Heat (Q) is the energy transferred between objects due to a temperature difference, measured in Joules or calories.
+Temperature measures how hot or cold something is (°C, °F, or K).
+Heat (Q) is the energy transferred because of a temperature difference, measured in joules or calories.
+A large lake at 20 °C holds far more heat energy than a cup of boiling water, simply because it has much more mass.

 Can ΔT be negative?